 - Access Technology Program (ATP) Provides investigators access and guidance in using novel technologies and Core Services.

-- Bioethics and Subject Advocacy Provides researchers, educators, administrators, and community members access to interdisciplinary expertise on ethical, social, and policy issues in translational science.
+- Bioethics and Participant Advocacy Program (BPAP) Provides researchers, educators, administrators, and community members access to interdisciplinary expertise on ethical, social, and policy issues in translational science.

 - Center for Health Innovation and Implementation Science (CHIIS) Provides guidance focused on rapidly translating & implementing health care delivery solutions, and provides clinical and administrator graduate education in Implementation Science.

 - Clinical Care Innovation Accelerator (CCIA) Assists busy clinicians develop innovations for patients.
 Clinicians work with the CCIA to discuss and refine their ideas and ultimately deliver them to the marketplace.

 - Clinical Research Centers (CRC) Provides services to investigators engaged in clinical research studies that involve inpatient or outpatient visits.
 This includes access to clinical space, equipment, skilled nursing, and nutrition services.
 CRC services are available at University Hospital, Goodman Hall Neuroscience Center, and Riley Hospital for Children.

 Director: Scott Denne; Operations Manager: Laurie Trevino

 - Community Health Partnerships (CHeP) Promotes collaboration among researchers, healthcare providers, and community stakeholders to create academic-community partnerships.
 CHeP supports a statewide network to leverage local resources and communicate research findings to the public.